RGU-Computing/clood/dashboard/README.md

 # `clood-dashboard` — the client application for CloodCBR

 This project demonstrates the use of AngularJS for CBR applications.
-The application interacts with the serverless functions of Clood throught RESTfukl APIs.
+The application interacts with the serverless functions of Clood through RESTful APIs.

 ## Getting Started